Frequently Asked Questions

 Crime prevention and safety programs are available to teach students how to avoid becoming a victim - and prepare them to act in an emergency situation.

-Keep doors and vehicles locked, and leave valuables out of sight in vehicles.
+Keep vehicles locked, and leave valuables out of sight in vehicles.

 - Stay aware of surroundings - do not walk to parking lots, cross streets, or across campus with distractions such as earbuds, etc.